 Bring a yummy campfire favorite to your table minus the sticky marshmallow fingers.
 Kids and kids-at-heart will love this new take on the time-honored treat. —Katie Lemery, Cuddebackville, New York

 - 1 cup sugar

 - 1 teaspoon vanilla extract

 - 2-3/4 cups graham cracker crumbs

 - 1-1/2 cups miniature semisweet chocolate chips, divided

-- Line two 9-in. round baking pans with waxed paper and grease the paper; set aside.
+- Line bottoms of two greased 9-in. round baking pans with parchment paper; lightly coat paper with cooking spray.
 In a large bowl, cream the shortening, butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine cracker crumbs and baking powder; add to the creamed mixture alternately with milk, beating well after each addition.

 - Transfer to prepared pans.
 Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a large heavy saucepan, combine the egg whites, sugar and cream of tartar over low heat.
 With a hand mixer, beat on low speed for 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 8-10 minutes.
 Pour into a large bowl; add vanilla.
 Beat on high until stiff peaks form, about 7 minutes.

 - Place a cake layer on a serving plate; spread with 2/3 cup frosting and sprinkle with half of chips.
 Top with remaining cake layer.
 Frost top and sides of cake; sprinkle with remaining chips.
 Yield: 12 servings.